 If a user clicks a result on Google’s search results and then returns to the same search result page just to click on a different result, we get what Google internally calls a “short click“.
 SEOs have an alternative name for this: Return-to-SERP.
 A large number of SEO experts and practitioners believe that such a short click is a negative user signal.
 The fact that Google is increasingly rolling-out this short click box to more search results is a strong hint that they are on to something and shows two things:

 - Google can identify and measure short clicks

 - Google believes that a short click needs intervention

 Why do SEOs Want to Prevent Short Clicks?

 We all know the situation too well.
-You click on a result and in the fraction of a second you decide if the page is useful or not.
-Reasons for unfitting results can be manyfold:
+You click on a result and in a fraction of a second you decide if the page is useful or not.
+Reasons for unsatisfactory search results can be:

 - the usability is bad